JuliaImages/juliaimages.github.io/docs/src/imagesegmentation.md

 imshow(img)
 ```

 Hover over the different objects you'd like to segment, and read out the coordinates of one or more points inside each object.
-We will store the seed points a vector of `(seed position, label)` tuples and use `seeded_region_growing` with the recorded seed points.
+We will store the seed points as a vector of `(seed position, label)` tuples and use `seeded_region_growing` with the recorded seed points.

 ```julia
 using ImageSegmentation